exakat/php-dictionary/dictionary/__function__.ini.rst

 ``__FUNCTION__`` holds the current function or method name.

 The function name includes the namespace it was declared in, e.g. ``N\X\foo``.
-It also uses the defintion's case.
+It also uses the definition's case.

 When used inside a method, ``__FUNCTION__`` is the name of the method it is used in.
 When used outside a function, this constant holds an empty string, and does not emit any warning.

 ``__METHOD__`` and ``__FUNCTION__`` are almost identical.

 This constant is written in uppercase, by convention.
-It is case insensitive, and may be used with any combinaison of uppercase and lower case.
+It is case insensitive, and may be used with any combination of uppercase and lower case.

 .. code-block:: php